 In telling you what you can do, the written notice is telling how you can request a "fast-track appeal."
 Requesting a fast-track appeal is a formal, legal way to request a change to our coverage decision about when to stop your care.
-(Section 7.3 below tells how you can request a fast-track appeal.)
+(Section 8.3 below tells how you can request a fast-track appeal.)
+The written notice is called the "Notice of Medicare Non-Coverage."

-- 2. You will be asked to sign the written notice to show that you received it. - You or someone who is acting on your behalf will be asked to sign the notice.
+2. You will be asked to sign the written notice to show that you received it.

+- You or someone who is acting on your behalf will be asked to sign the notice.
 (Section 4 tells how you can give written permission to someone else to act as your representative.) - Signing the notice shows only that you have received the information about when your coverage will stop.
 Signing it does not mean you agree with the plan that it's time to stop getting the care.